CosmoCat07/CosmoCat07/README.md

-### Hi there 👋

-I'm CosmoCat07, CosmoCat19, or just Cosmo.
-To learn more about me, check out https://cosmocat07.github.io/CosmoCat07/about
+I'm Cosmo, otherwise known as CosmoCat19 or CosmoCat07.
+To learn more about me, click [here](https://cosmocat07.ml/about)!